 Over 60 million guests stayed in short-term rentals last year, and half of them were in apartment complexes.
 In fact, 66% of short-term rental listings in urban areas are in these buildings.
 Unfortunately, many if not most of these rentals are in violation of their building lease or HOA rules.

 Without a centralized way to monitor them, short-term rentals can be a landmine for owners of apartment complexes as they don’t have insight into what units are being rented – and to whom.
 There are also complications of increasing regulations, licenses, and taxes.
 Owners don’t want to be in a position to police short-term rentals, but until now there hasn’t been a clear way to embrace and enable them within their properties.

 Pillow Residential is an automated, turnkey platform for apartment complex owners and residents to manage short-term rentals.
 Building owners partner with Pillow Residential to offer short-term rentals as an amenity for residents within their buildings.

 Pillow Residential provides transparency and control over short-term rental services for an entire building – from managing occupancy rates to knowing which units are being rented out at what times.
 They can now offer a safety assurance to their building communities, with owner access to guest profiles and resident access to background checked-cleaning vendors.
 The service also gives them a way to offer a high-value perk to potential renters, giving owners a competitive edge.

 Finally, they can use Pillow Residential to manage and monetize their own unoccupied inventory.
 Short term rentals become a source of income: owners will take a 5-20% revenue share on each listing, and Pillow automates the payments.

-Pillow Residential allows them to rent out their units worry-free, with an easy way to ensure they’re compliant with both HOA and regulations in their city.
+Pillow Residential allows them to rent out their units worry-free.

 Perhaps most importantly, Pillow Residential allows them to generate income: the average user earns 10% of their rent back each year.